Yllaw0/Entra-ID-Lab/README.md

-# IAM Home Lab — Microsoft Entra ID
+# Microsoft Entra ID - IAM Home Lab

 Identity and access management lab for a simulated ~12-person company across three departments (IT, Finance, Sales), built and automated entirely with the